 You’ll start by learning the ins and outs of your machine and use those skills to sew a pillow cover with a topstitched border.
 You’ll get comfortable working with cotton fabrics, measuring with precision, and finishing seams.
 You’ll then move on to sewing an easy dress pattern.
 You’ll learn how to read a pattern, how to cut out fabric from a pattern, how to transfer markings, and how to stitch darts, bias trim, zippers, hems, and interfacing.

 The Nicole’s Classes application is a downloadable program you install on your computer.
 (The link to download will be provided the day the class starts.)
 Learning is divided into 4 weeks and within those weeks you can learn at your own pace, anytime, anywhere.
-There are no set class times, so you can learn when it works for you.
-Students also have email access to the instructor for the duration of their course, to ask questions or get help when they’re stuck.
+There are no set class times, though homework is due every Sunday night for instructor feedback.
+Students also have unlimited email access to the instructor for the duration of their course, to ask questions or get help when they’re stuck.
 Our classes are flexible and fit into most any schedule and we happily welcome international students!